muhme/joomla-branches-tester/PHP 8.4 – README.md

 ### Versions

-Running `scripts/versions` without any arguments will display all available branches and tags with Joomla versions.
+Running `scripts/versions` will display all available branches and tags with Joomla versions.
 These can be used as arguments for the `scripts/create` command:
 ```
 scripts/versions